AMRverse/AMRrules/README.md

 TBD
 ```

-Use AMRrules to interpret AMRfinderplus results for a single genome (E. coli test data)
+Use AMRrules to interpret AMRfinderplus results for a single genome

 ```
 amrrules  --input tests/data/input/test_ecoli_genome.tsv